-- (1) This Directive establishes a Community framework for ensuring responsible and safe management of spent fuel and radioactive waste. - (2) It ensures that Member States provide for appropriate national arrangements for a high level of safety in spent fuel and radioactive waste management to protect workers and the general public against the dangers arising from ionizing radiation. - (3) It ensures provision of and promotes <decision to be made on Jan 26> public information and participation with regard to spent fuel and radioactive waste management in accordance with Article 12. - (4) This Directive supplements the basic standards referred to in Article 30 of the Treaty as regards the safety of spent fuel and radioactive waste and is without prejudice to Directive 96/29/Euratom.
+- This Directive establishes a Community framework for ensuring responsible and safe management of spent fuel and radioactive waste. - (2) It ensures that Member States provide for appropriate national arrangements for a high level of safety in spent fuel and radioactive waste management to protect workers and the general public against the dangers arising from ionizing radiation. - (3) It ensures provision of public information and participation with regard to spent fuel and radioactive waste management. - (4) This Directive supplements the basic standards referred to in Article 30 of the Treaty as regards the safety of spent fuel and radioactive waste and is without prejudice to Directive 96/29/Euratom.